BENJAMIN R. KANTER

 A picture of Ben smiling.

-I'm a postdoctoral fellow at the Kavli Institute for Systems Neuroscience (NTNU) in Trondheim, Norway.
+I'm a postdoctoral researcher at the Kavli Institute for Systems Neuroscience (NTNU) in Trondheim, Norway.
 I grew up outside of Philadelphia and studied neuroscience at Boston University.
 After graduating, I spent two years as a researcher at UCSF while applying to graduate schools.
 I then entered the PhD program at the University of Oregon, but shortly thereafter found out the lab was moving to Norway!
-I stayed for a few years and got my Master's degree, then moved here to Trondheim to finish my PhD.
+I stayed in Oregon for a few years and got my Master's degree, then moved here to Trondheim to finish my PhD.
 I defended in October 2019 and started my postdoc in the Moser lab in January 2020.